 Once the student is ready, write a word on the board that they have to guess.
 The student’s team should try to explain what the word is by using various descriptions.
 Set a time limit so that they have to come up with the answer quickly.

-If the student guesses what the word is correctly, award his or her team a point.
+If the student guesses the word correctly, award his or her team a point.

-The student returns to their desk and a student from the other team comes up to the front and tries to perform the same task.
+The student returns to their desk.
+Then, a student from the other team comes up to the front and tries to perform the same task.

-You can repeat the activity until everyone in the class has had an opportunity to guess a new word.
-The team that earns the most points is declared the winner.
+Repeat the activity until everyone in the class has had an opportunity to guess a new word.
+Award the team that earns the most points a prize.

 To make the game more difficult, instead of using single words, you could challenge the students with a similar activity using full sentences.